 Compressed air is a combination of under pressure gases that are squeezed into a can.
 With computers and electronics, compressed air is the preferred method for removing dust and dirt from sensitive electronics.
 The picture shows an example of a typical compressed air can that is used to clean computer components.
 In this example, you would point the nozzle of the can in the direction you want the air to be blown and then squeeze the trigger.

 What is bitterant?

 Bitterant is a chemical added to many compressed air cans that helps prevent anyone from inhaling the can by creating a bad taste and smell.
-This chemical is in small quantities and does not damage electrical or other sensitive equipment.
+This chemical is in small quantities and does not damage electrical or other sensitive parts.